-When searching for and leasing the right apartment, you need to make sure you ask questions.
-Here is a list of questions to ask, for a more comprehensive list visit here:
+When searching for the right apartment, you need to make sure you ask questions.
+Here is a list of items to ask.

 - How much is rent?

-- What is all included in the monthly rent?
+- What is included in the monthly rent?

 - Is there a security deposit?